Rocky Balboa (film): Plot

-Sixteen years after his street fight with Tommy Gunn, (Note: As depicted in Rocky V (1990)) Rocky Balboa, now approaching sixty years of age, is long retired from boxing and lives a quiet life as a widower, having lost his wife Adrian to cancer four years prior.
+Sixteen years after his street fight with Tommy "The Machine" Gunn, (Note: As depicted in Rocky V (1990)) Rocky Balboa, now approaching sixty years of age, is long retired from boxing and lives a quiet life in Philadelphia as a widower, having lost his wife Adrian to cancer four years prior.
 He now runs a small but successful Italian restaurant named after her, where he regales patrons with tales from his past.
 He also battles personal demons involving his grief over Adrian's death and his eroding relationship with his son Robert, now a moderately successful young corporate accountant.
-Paulie Pennino, Rocky's best friend and brother-in-law, continues to support him whenever he can, but is guilt-ridden over his past poor treatment toward his late sister and accuses Rocky of living in the past.
+Paulie Pennino, Rocky's best friend and brother-in-law, continues to support him whenever he can, but is guilt-ridden over his past poor treatment of Adrian and accuses Rocky of living in the past.

 Late one night, Rocky meets a woman named Marie, who was once a troublesome young girl Rocky had escorted home thirty years earlier.
 (Note: As depicted in Rocky (1976)) Marie now is a single parent of a teenage son named Stephenson and nicknamed "Steps", born out of wedlock.
 Rocky's relationship with Marie quickly blossoms over the following weeks and he meets and bonds with Steps, providing him with a much-needed buffer for his anguish.

 Meanwhile, on the professional boxing circuit, Mason "The Line" Dixon reigns as the undefeated yet unpopular heavyweight world champion, often ridiculed for having never fought a true contender.
 This leads to tension with the public and his promoters and encourages him to return to his roots: the small gym he first trained in and his old trainer Martin, who sagely tells him that, inevitably, he will earn back his respect through a true opponent that will test him.
-ESPN later broadcasts a computer simulation of a fight between a younger Rocky and Mason – likened to a modern-day version of The Super Fight – that ends in a disputed KO victory for Balboa, further riling the champ.
+ESPN later broadcasts a computer simulation of a fight between a younger Rocky and Mason – likened to a modern-day version of The Super Fight – that ends in a disputed KO victory for Rocky, further riling the champ.
 In contrast, the simulation inspires Rocky to take up boxing again, an intention that goes public when he successfully renews his boxing license.
 Dixon's promoters pitch the idea of holding a charity exhibition bout at the Mandalay Bay Resort and Casino in Las Vegas to bolster Dixon's floundering popularity.
 In the midst of this chaos, Paulie is laid off from his job.